Dan Green

 Military relocations are also eligible for exception.

-Eligible DASH Act buyers claim their home purchase credit as part of their annual federal tax filing.
+Eligible DASH Act buyers could claim their home purchase tax credit as part of their annual federal tax filing.
 Proof of purchase requires only an attestation and settlement statement or closing disclosure from a mortgage company.

-Because it’s a tax credit, the DASH Act can be combined with any available mortgage program, including popular low-down-payment mortgages like HomeReady, Home Possible, and Conventional 97, which each allow a 3 percent down payment, and USDA mortgages and VA mortgages, which both allow nothing down.
+Furthermore, because it’s a tax credit, the DASH Act can be combined with any available mortgage program, including popular low-down-payment mortgages like HomeReady, Home Possible, and Conventional 97, which allow for a 3 percent down payment for eligible buyers and the USDA orVA mortgage program, both of which allow for nothing down.

 Yes, first-time buyers can claim the DASH Act tax credit for purchasing a new construction or move-in ready home.